Vlasov Equations on Directed Hypergraph Measures: Preliminaries

-\begin{remark} In contrast to a directed multi-layer hypergraph of a finite rank, a DHGM may not always be decomposed into finitely many $k$-uniform DHGMs.
-Instead it may be decomposed into countably infinite uniform DHGMs of \emph{unbounded} ranks (e.g., simplicial complexes of unbounded ranks \cite{RS22}).
-In this case, this directed hypergraph limit may be represented as an object even more complicated than a measure-valued function in $\mathcal{B}(X,\cM_+(X^{\infty}))$. \end{remark}
+\begin{remark} {In contrast to a directed multi-layer hypergraph of a finite rank, a DHGM of an unbounded rank may not always be decomposed into finitely many $k$-uniform DHGMs.
+Instead it may be decomposed into countably infinite uniform DHGMs of \emph{unbounded} ranks (e.g., simplicial complexes of unbounded ranks \cite{RS23}).
+In this case, this directed hypergraph limit may be represented as a series $\sum_{\ell\in\mathbb{N}}\eta_{\ell}$, where each $\eta_{\ell}$ is an $\ell$-uniform DHGM.
+Such a DHGM could be viewed as an elements in $\mathcal{B}(X,\cM_+(\ell_1(X)))$, where $\ell_1(X)$ consists of sequences $\{x_n\}_{n\in\mathbb{N}}$ in $X$ with $\sum_{i=1}^{\infty}d(x_i,0)<\infty$, where $X$ is a subset of $\mathbb{R}^m$ and $0\in\mathbb{R}^m$ is the origin, and the metric $d$ can be chosen to be either a geodesic metric for e.g., $X=\mathbb{S}^{d-1}$ or just the metric induced by the Euclidean norm.
+One might also replace $\ell_1(X)$ by a space of functions defined on $X$, e.g., the space of all continuous real-valued functions on $X$.} \end{remark}